jodal/comics/docs/installation.rst

 If you now point your web browser at http://localhost:8000/ you will be able to browse all available comics.
-If you provided a username and password at the ``syncdb`` step, you can log in at http://localhost:8000/admin/ to do simple administration tasks, like removing comics or strips.
+If you provided a username and password at the ``syncdb`` step, you can log in at http://localhost:8000/admin/ to do simple administration tasks, like removing comics or releases.

 All of these commands answers to the ``--help`` argument.
-I.e. ``getcomics`` can crawl specific comics, and arbitrary ranges of dates instead of just getting the latest comic strips.
+I.e. ``getcomics`` can crawl specific comics, and arbitrary ranges of dates instead of just getting the latest release.

 .. rubric:: Footnotes